2.2 - Advanced Modeling Tools: Shell and Cover

 - 1.In the Materials Palette, import the Glass – Storefront with Spandrel from Material Samples > Glass+Glazing, and then paint the curved surface with this material.
 For more information on importing and using materials, see Chapter 1.7 - Paint with Materials in the FormIt Primer Part I.

 - 2.Right-click on the curved surface you just painted and select Adjust Material Placement (MP).

 - 3.Using the up and down arrow, scale the material vertically until the mullion above the thin horizontal window band is just visible below the top edge of the curved opening.
 With our design, we have found that entering a height of 8’-7” works well.

 - 4.Now using the horizontal arrow, scale the material horizontally so that the vertical mullions are about 3’ apart, similar to the spacing used in our tilted curtain walls.
 With our design, we found that a value of 9’ works well.

 Stretching the material vertically

 3 - Add some finishing touches to the design!
 In the finished image below, some of the things we did to enhanced our roof include:

-Used the out-of-the-box Dynamo script Array Along Path to place roof pavers around the roof perimeter.
+- Used the OOTB Dynamo script Array Along Path to place stepping tiles around the roof perimeter.